SafeMemoryZone/buckshot-roulette-solver/README.md

 ## Note

-This project is under developement.
-The engine still has some bugs and needs to be tested.
+The solver only implements a trivial evaluation function and there are several improvements to be made.
+Contributions are welcome!

 ## Quickstart